oldD0g/budget-analysis/README.md

 Now edit the file db.php, there is a template in db-settings.php you can use, and put the database name, username and password in the file to allow the system to access the database and create the tables.

+Your db.php file should end up looking like this:

+    <?php
+        $dbuser="budgetuser";
+        $dbpassword="budgetpw";
+        $database="budgetdb";
+        $transactionTable="transactions";
+        $categoryTable = "catstrings";
+    ?>

+Note: You shouldn't edit the "transactions" and "catstrings" table names.
+It's possible that they are still hard-coded in some places.

 ### Part 2
 Once you have created your database, setup a budget user and edited db.php, you can